astro44/OP_stack/README.md

 ## RUN the following in bash IN the _docker001 dir:
 - `./build.sh`  to build
-- `docker-compose -p op-services up -d` to run in prompt
+- `docker-compose -p op-stack up op-services -d` to run in prompt
 ## OR....
 ## RUN the following for Child node
-- `docker-compose -p op-node up -d`
+- `docker-compose -p op-stack up op-node -d`

 ### Swap out the IMPL_SALT value before every new "chain" build!